 Then in 1216, King Alfonso, IX from León ordered that a church be built here beside the lodge.
 And thus, after years of various additions and renovations, the most recent in 2002, the structure that you see today stands before you.
 This church was declared an historic monument in 1931.

 The rough mosaic stone floors are especially beautiful and the current building is in the Romanesque style of León.
-There is an large information board outside the church, that is in Spanish, so you may wish to read more about this place on the day before.
-Click here to read more about this historic place.
+There is a large information board outside the church, that is in Spanish, so you may wish to read more about this place on the day before.
+Click here for information about this historic place.

 After visiting the Colegiata, return to the N-630, walking westward toward the pass, the Puerto de Pajares.

-The bar is straight on along the N-630 another 200 meters, called the Venta Casimiro.
+The Parador Cafeteria is straight on along the N-630 another 200 meters.
 If you go this way, you can see the towers of the Parador Pajares, now looming above you.
-The Bar is just across the street from the now-closed Parador.

-If you choose to go to the bar, you can continue on straight on the N-630 to meet up with the Camino at the Puerto de Pajares about 800 meters later.
+If you choose to go to the cafeteria, you can continue straight on the N-630 to meet up with the Camino at the Puerto de Pajares about 800 meters later.
 The road has no shoulder whatsoever, and has sharp curves through this mountain pass.
-I am glad I did not have to make this decision!
+A very dangerous situation!

-I have read from other pilgrims that from the Parador across the street from the bar there is a goat track that follows the highway, below and to the left (west).
+I have read from other pilgrims about a third option: From the Parador there is a goat track that follows the highway, below and to the left (west).
 You can see this track clearly on Google earth.
-It has been said that this track is quite steep and difficult to navigate, so choose your direction wisely.
+It has been said that this track is quite steep and difficult to navigate, so choose your direction wisely!

-As you walk along the right side of the fence line, you will be directed to a tractor lane, shown below.
+If you are not going to the cafeteria, as you walk along the right side of the fence line, shown above, you will be directed to a tractor lane, shown below.
 The sign on the gate says private property, however, the Camino is clearly marked to go right and through this gate.